 Maybe it's time to try your hand at those juicy live games you've heard so much about?
 How different can it be?

-Below are the major differences and how to adjust your game:
+Below are the major differences between online poker and live poker and how to adjust your game

 The biggest change, and it will hit you right away, is that live games are slower.
 Much, much slower.